Super Over (film): Production

 Principal photography of the film began in late 2019 but was delayed due to COVID-19 pandemic.
 Director Praveen Varma died in a road accident in October 2020, after which producer Sudheer Varma managed the post-production.

 Reception

 Sangeetha Devi writing for The Hindu stated: "Super Over doesn’t tap its potential of being an edge-of-the-seat thriller but is a reasonably packaged thriller."
 Sakshi critic Rentala Jayadeva appreciated the screenplay and direction for its novelty, in addition to the performances.
 Bhavenesh Chander of The New Indian Express felt that the narration tended to slow down as the film progressed.
 Reviewing the climax, Chander wrote, "Super overs are meant to yield a final result.
 However, Super Over ends with a cliff-hanger.
 The penultimate ball is also not fulfilling."

-A reviewer from 123telugu wrote, "On the whole, Super Over is a crime thriller that is decent with its narration part.
-Though the film has a few unconvincing episodes and foul language at regular intervals, considering the OTT release, the film ends up as a watchable fare for its thrills and stylized execution."
 Film Companion's Vishal Menon opined, "Look past a long initial stretch of amateur writing and you get a nighttime thriller that’s surprisingly engaging."